I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 He was tampering with some other systems at some point.

 A soldier stayed behind!?
-Is he... is he still here?
+Is he still here?

-He went north, so I have no way of knowing.
+He went north, so I have no idea.

-So he's probably still here in the labyrinth.
+So he must still be here in the labyrinth.

 Possibly.